Studies

 - Include work certificate(s) (with job title, main tasks, and responsibilities).

-Please note: Do not book an ISP discussion session if you have completed fewer than 60 ECTS credits, have completed Edunation pathway studies, or if your prior studies are in Business, Tourism and Hospitality, Nursing, or any field other than IT engineering.
+- or if your prior studies are in Business, Tourism and Hospitality, Nursing, or any field other than IT engineering.

 We warmly welcome you to Metropolia University of Applied Sciences to begin your studies in the Degree Programme in Information Technology in August 2026.